geebioso/VDGLM/README.md

 for wb_view on a fixed scale (_mdl2 is GLM )
 		These files can be fun as follows: `source wb_cont_format.bash 0.2` to format an image with a non-fixed color scheme with a Cohen’s d threshold of 0.2
-	c) There are also corresponding files for writing the images (these iterate over the thresholds we need):
+	3) There are also corresponding files for writing the images (these iterate over the thresholds we need):
 		`wb_cont_to_image.bash`
 		`wb_cont_to_image_fixed_mdl2.bash`
 		`wb_cont_to_image_fixed.bash`
 		`wb_cont_to_image_mdl2.bash`
 		These files can be run as follows: `source wb_cont_to_image.bash`
-	d) For each effect size threshold, you need to MANUALLY CREATE A SCENE FILE:
+	4) For each effect size threshold, you need to MANUALLY CREATE A SCENE FILE:
-		1) For example, for a small threshold, run the command:
+		* For example, for a small threshold, run the command:
 			`source wb_cont_format.bash 0.2`
 			`wb_view contrasts.spec`
-		2) Create a scene file with the name cohens_d_whs26_[threshsize].scene.
+		* Create a scene file with the name cohens_d_whs26_[threshsize].scene.
  Thresh size much match Cohen’s d: {small:0.2, medium:0.5, large:0.8}
-			a) click the movie click board in workbench
+			* click the movie click board in workbench
-			b) for each MAP in workbench add a new scene, click add window
+			* for each MAP in workbench add a new scene, click add window
-    e) Once you have saved all the scene files, you can print images using to image commands as follows: `source wb_cont_to_image.bash`
+    5) Once you have saved all the scene files, you can print images using to image commands as follows: `source wb_cont_to_image.bash`

 # Examples